rabbitmq/rabbitmq-website/site/blue-green-upgrade.md

 them to switch between nodes](upgrade.html#rabbitmq-restart-handling).

-At that point, your producers are still publishing to "blue", but thanks to the federation plugin, message are transfered to consumers connected to "green".
+At that point, your producers are still publishing to "blue", but thanks to the federation plugin, message are transferred to consumers connected to "green".

 ## <a id="drain-messages" class="anchor" href="#drain-messages">Drain Messages</a>